Joxter/apc-test/README.md

 `/utils` just utils with tests, please, be careful

-**All of it below can be discussed.**
+**All of the above can be discussed.
+I'm not sure I got the "Minimum required documentation is provided" point clearly and no time to ask**

-**This code is not perfect but good enough and has a good balance between test-task/quality/time-limit.
+This code is not perfect but good enough and has a good balance between test-task/quality/time-limit.
-I wrote '//todo' comments sometimes for like "better to fix this for production".
+I wrote `//todo` comments sometimes for like "better to fix this for production".

-A lot of tests, localStorage for bookmarks, aborting requests and other rare cases and features left deliberatelly, just not to waste time before a deadline.**
+A lot of tests, localStorage for bookmarks, aborting requests and other rare cases and features left deliberately, just not to waste time before a deadline.

+I left the commits "as is", though I usually clean them up and never do such a big task in one go.